Alphabet's Waymo partners with Google Maps to offer autonomous rides

-Alphabet Inc's (GOOGL.O) self-driving unit Waymo said on Thursday it had partnered with Google's Maps to let users book fully autonomous ride-hailing services through the app.
+(Reuters) - Alphabet Inc’s self-driving unit Waymo said on Thursday it had partnered with Google’s Maps to let users book fully autonomous ride-hailing services through the app.

 The service, called Waymo One, will be added in the “ride-sharing and transit” tabs of the Maps app, Waymo said.
 Waymo One currently offers fully autonomous rides in the East Valley of Phoenix, Arizona.